 Hi, I'm Lwanele

 I was diagnosed with VACTERL association.
 I live with a number of rare conditions that make me different from most of you.
-I’m also a blessed boy with an uplifting story to tell.
+I’m also a great guy with an uplifting story to tell.
 Read along.

 Share, Inspire and Change Lives.